 - vanilla ice cream or whipped cream topping optional

 - Spray an 8x8 baking dish with cooking spray.
-Peel and dice pears and place in dish.
+Peel and dice pears and place them in the dish.
 Place white sugar, flour, and 1/2 teaspoon cinnamon on top of pears and stir until well coated.

 - In medium bowl place oats, brown sugar, cinnamon, and butter.
 Cut together with a long tined fork until well blended and crumbly.
 Sprinkle over top of pears.